nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 7. Find Tasks by Keywords: `findTasks`

 With so many tasks, you may want to find tasks with given keywords quickly.
-This feature allows you to find all tasks with its TITLE or DESCRIPTION containing any of the specified keywords.
+This feature allows you to find all tasks which contains any of the specified keywords in its TITLE or DESCRIPTION.

 Format: `findTasks KEYWORD [MORE_KEYWORDS]...`